 Prince of Wales Island is part of the Alexander Archipelago in Southeast Alaska.
-With length of 135 ml (217 km), width of 45 ml (72 km) and a total area of 2577 ml2 (6674 km2), this Alaskan island is the USA's 4th-largest (after Hawaii, Kodiak Island, Puerto Rico) and the world's 97th-largest.
+With a length of 135 mi (217 km), a width of 45 mi (72 km) and a total area of 2577 mi2 (6674 km2), this Alaskan island is the USA's 4th-largest (after Hawaii, Kodiak Island, Puerto Rico) and the world's 97th-largest.
 Next by size (the USA's 5th largest) is the Chichagof Island, also located in Alaska.

 The other (in the "USA top 10") largest Alaskan islands are Kodiak Island, Prince of Wales Island, Chichagof Island, St Lawrence Island, Admiralty Island, Nunivak Island, Unimak Island and Baranof Island.

 Prince of Wales Island AK features steep-sided mountains, with peaks reaching over 3000 ft (914 m), majestic fjords, the Tongass National Forest (the USA's largest) covering most of the island.
 Other popular tourist places are the protected wilderness parks Karta River Wilderness and South Prince of Wales Wilderness.
-The island is the only place on Earth where can be found the Northern flying squirrel.
+The island is the only place on Earth where the Northern flying squirrel can be found.

 Import industries for the locals are logging (on the island's north end, at Labouchere Bay), tourism (sport fishing, luxury cruise ship passengers), commercial fishing (at Craig, Klawock, Hydaburg, Point Baker, Port Protection).
 During the summer, trollers and seiners both fish for all five species of Pacific salmon.
 Longliners bring up halibut and black cod.
 Dungeness crab and shrimp seasons are open throughout the year.
 During the winter there are dive fisheries for geoducks, sea cucumbers, and sea urchins.